-- (a) 'Caretaker' means an employee whose presence is required on premises for the protection, good order or convenient use thereof and who may also have other duties in respect of the cleanliness or upkeep thereof. - (b) 'Domestic' means an employee who performs general household duties which (without limiting such duties) may include cleaning, laundering, ironing, cooking and other kitchen duties. - (c) 'Groundskeeper' means an employee responsible for the maintenance and overall appearance of the premises, grounds and/or general surroundings. - (d) 'Kitchen Assistant (Schools)' means an employee required to assist a teacher of Domestic science classes in the purchase and preparation of cooking ingredients and materials and in the maintenance and cleanliness of kitchen environment and implements. - (e) 'Kitchen Assistant' means an employee assisting a cook and performing general duties in a kitchen. - (f) 'Storeman/Cleaner' means an employee engaged in a store, who maintains its cleanliness. - (g) 'Utility Officer' means an employee whose work includes a substantial time on general maintenance and handyman duties, and may include delivering messages and maintaining the cleanliness and appearance of the building and grounds.
+- (a) 'Caretaker' means an employee whose presence is required on premises for the protection, good order or convenient use thereof and who may also have other duties in respect of the cleanliness or upkeep thereof. - (b) 'Casual employee' means a fixed term casual employee as defined by Part 1, clause 8 of this Award. - (c) 'Domestic' means an employee who performs general household duties which (without limiting such duties) may include cleaning, laundering, ironing, cooking and other kitchen duties. - (d) 'Groundskeeper' means an employee responsible for the maintenance and overall appearance of the premises, grounds and/or general surroundings. - (e) 'Kitchen Assistant (Schools)' means an employee required to assist a teacher of Domestic science classes in the purchase and preparation of cooking ingredients and materials and in the maintenance and cleanliness of kitchen environment and implements. - (f) 'Kitchen Assistant' means an employee assisting a cook and performing general duties in a kitchen. - (g) 'Storeman/Cleaner' means an employee engaged in a store, who maintains its cleanliness.

+(h) 'Utility Officer' means an employee whose work includes a substantial time on general maintenance and handyman duties, and may include delivering messages and maintaining the cleanliness and appearance of the building and grounds.